2010–11 Eredivisie (women)

 The 2010–11 Eredivisie Vrouwen was the fourth season of the Netherlands women's professional football league.
-The league took place from 2 September 2010 to 12 May 2011 with eight teams.
-FC Twente became champions for the first time, breaking AZ's three-year championship hegemony.
+League matches were played from 2 September 2010 to 12 May 2011 with eight teams.
+FC Twente became champions for the first time, breaking AZ's three-year championship run.
 The 84 matches of the season had a 44,710 total attendance.

 Teams

-On 10 March 2010 two new teams, VVV-Venlo and FC Zwolle were confirmed as participants, expanding the league from six to eight teams.
+On 10 March 2010, two new teams, VVV-Venlo and FC Zwolle were confirmed as participants, expanding the league from six to eight teams.